It’s that time of year again! Gird your loins, and pick up your pens. You’re about to embark on the ride of your lives.

 What does it mean?
 Who knows?
 But it’s clear, it’s concrete, and the reader can experience those details through their own senses.
 And fiction is nothing but an experience for the reader.

-- A single line of original, unexpected exposition is worth 100,000 words.
+A single line of original, unexpected exposition is worth a thousand words

 Even waxed wings couldn’t help him now.